giuntoli-group/init-project/README.md

 ### Remote connection to Habrok

+Make sure that you have access to Habrok, if not request an account from [here](https://wiki.hpc.rug.nl/habrok/introduction/policies#getting_access).
 To connect to computer clusters like Habrok and Nieuwpoort, you'll use SSH (Secure Shell).
 SSH allows you to securely connect to another computer over the internet.
 Click [here](https://wiki.hpc.rug.nl/habrok/connecting_to_the_system/connecting) for more information on how to connect to Habrok

 For Mac and Linux users, open the terminal and type: